-This system allows surgeons to be even more precise with ridding cancer from the prostrate.
+This system allows surgeons to be even more precise with ridding cancer from the prostate.

-Watchful waiting is an option whereby nothing is done to treat prostate cancer at the time of diagnosis.
-Our team of medical experts monitors the cancer to see if it progresses.
+Active surveillance is an option whereby nothing is done to treat prostate cancer at the time of diagnosis.
+Our team of medical experts monitors cancer to see if it progresses.
 Typically, the PSA value is assessed at regular intervals to see whether it is increasing and at what rate.
 This is called the PSA velocity.
 Until a certain threshold is reached with PSA value or the onset of bone pain occurs, any treatment is on hold.
-Watchful waiting is ideally suited for individuals with other life-threatening medical conditions and older patients whose bodies would not be able to handle the trauma of surgery or vigorous therapies.
+Active surveillance is ideally suited for individuals with other life-threatening medical conditions and older patients whose bodies would not be able to handle the trauma of surgery or vigorous therapies.
 Obviously, if the PSA velocity increases rapidly, then a course of treatment needs to be put in place as soon as possible, regardless of age or health.